 Who Is Jessica Alba?

-Jessica Alba (born April 28, 1981) appeared on the big screen for the first time in the 1994 comedy Camp Nowhere.
-Then she sprang into the spotlight with her role as Max Guevera in James Cameron's short-lived TV series Dark Angel.
+Jessica Alba appeared on the big screen for the first time in the 1994 comedy Camp Nowhere.
+Then she sprang into the spotlight with her role as Max Guevera in James Cameron's sci-fi series Dark Angel.
 Alba went on to star in two installments of a big screen adaptation of Fantastic Four, and collaborated with Robert Rodriguez for multiple films.

-After a string of guest appearances, Alba was given the leading role in the science fiction series Dark Angel.
+After a string of guest appearances, Alba was given the leading role in the science-fiction series Dark Angel.
 The show was created by director James Cameron and premiered in the fall of 2000.
-She played Max Guevera, a genetically modified young woman who worked as a bike messenger.
-She had escaped from a genetics research project that used children as test subjects.
+She played Max Guevera, a genetically modified young woman who had escaped from a genetics research project that used children as test subjects.

 Set in 2019 in a post-apocalyptic Seattle, the series featured storylines about her search for others from the project as well as the efforts of the government to recapture her.
 Her character worked with a journalist named Logan Cale, played by Michael Weatherly.
 Off-screen, Alba and Weatherly developed a personal relationship and were engaged for a time.

-In May 2008, Alba married longtime boyfriend Cash Warren, whom she met on the set of the Fantastic Four.
+In May 2008 Alba married her boyfriend Cash Warren, whom she met on the set of Fantastic Four.
 Alba gave birth to a baby girl, Honor Marie, on June 7, 2008 in Los Angeles.
 Haven Garner followed on August 13, 2011, before the couple had their first son, Hayes Alba, on December 31, 2017.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!